 The other day I was feeling allergic and thought it would feel great to drop a little Vicks VapoRub into the bathtub.
 I imagined it would smell amazing and decongest me while I soaked.
 But I was wondering if that would be safe to do?

-So can you put Vicks in the bathtub?
-Yes but don’t add Vicks straight to your tub water.
+There are ways to safely use Vicks in the bathtub, but don’t add it straight to your tub water.
 The hot bath water will cause it to clump up and disperse unevenly.
 This can irritate your skin and cause stinging.
 It can also make the bottom of the tub slippery and put you at risk of a fall.
 That said, there are several alternative ways to use Vicks VapoRub in the bathtub or shower.

 Why Vicks VapoRub In the Bathtub Sounds Like Such a Good Idea